Stool233/logseq-store/pages/Prompt Engineering for Developers.md

 		- Tactic 4: Few-shot prompting
 			- Give successful examples of completing tasks
 			- Then ask model to perform the task
-	- collapsed:: true
-	  2. Give the model time to think
+	- 2. Give the model time to think
 		- Tactic 1: Specify the steps to complete a task
 			- example:
 				- Step 1: ...